Featuring the danger of coffee grounds and guesstimating winter, alongside the importance of power cords and reading the other side.

 Not all lessons occur Monday-Friday.
 Sometimes they explode all over the counter in a cloud of orange dust on a Saturday night.

 Every day God is trying to teach me something.
-The question is whether or not I’m paying enough attention to notice it, reflect on it, and do something with it. … Continue reading
+The question is whether or not I’m paying enough attention to notice it, reflect on it, and do something with it.
+The past two weeks a few new things came to light: serrated knives and fingertips don’t go well together, water is more important than coffee...
+Continue Reading →

 People say the devil is in the details.
 I disagree.
 Beauty is in the details.
 Insight is in the details.
 God is in the details.
 So this week I cut down my list from 20 to 9 and I went deeper.